hyeonjijung1/controller-hardware-sdr/README.md

 - Validate LO output on oscilloscope
 - Test push-buttons, TX/RX switching, and serial CAT protocol

-> *Tip: Hardware bring-up is never plug-and-play—if you run into issues, check the “Challenges” section above for inspiration!*
+> *Tip: Hardware bring-up is never plug-and-play.
+If you run into issues, check the “Challenges” section above for inspiration!*

+---

 ## Supporting Materials